kaimitai/skchain/docs/solomon's_key_rom_map.md

 | Item Data | 0x6a96 | 0x6a16 | 1402 |

 Information on how to decode the data tables, and the actual data they point to, follows.
 All numbers which start with **0x** are hexadecimal values.
 Otherwise, they are decimal.

+The document often refers to 1-byte positions.
+The gameboard is 16x12 tiles, and we will call the top left corner position (0, 0).

+Given a position byte, the high nibble is the y-position plus one, and the low nibble is the x-position.
+For example the value 0xb5 gives the position:

+**(0x5, 0xb - 1) = (0x5, 0xa) = (5, 10)**

+A high nibble value of 0 gives a y-value of -1, which is not visible on the screen. (this is used to hide the key and door on some of the special rooms)

 <hr>